TerryV8/click-count/docs/continuous_integration.md

 ```
 Follow the instruction, with the default setting

-You can use as adminstrator account:
+You can use as administrator account:
 Username: jenkins
 password: jenkins

-In the case, there is an error, type the url <your server address>:8080/restart
+In the case, there is an error, type the url your_server_address:8080/restart

 ## Creating a Pipeline-As-A-Code Job in Jenkins